 There are three free lots.
 We have a lot located directly next to our patio that we share with La Comida.
 In the alley behind the restaurant, we share a large lot with our neighboring restaurant, Beckley 1115.
 This marked lot is accessible in the alley behind us, in between Beckley 1115 and Beatrice.
 You can also turn onto Ballard Street from El Dorado, and the lot will be on the right hand side.
-You may also park on the lot to the right of Beckley 1115.
+You may also park on the newly paved, larger lot next to Beckley 1115.

 Michelle Carpenter, the owner of Beatrice, is half-Cajun and half-Japanese.
-Her father and his side of the family are Lousianians for many many generations.
+Her father and his side of the family are Lousianans for many many generations.
 Beatrice (pronounced bee-AT-russ) is the name of her Cajun grandmother, who gardened, grew her own ingredients, and made all their family meals and feasts from scratch.
-Our Executive Chef, Terance Jenkins, is a New Orleans-native who owned and operated a Cajun catering business prior to leading our kitchen.
+Our Executive Chef, Terance Jenkins, Creole.
+He is a New Orleans-native who owned and operated a Creole catering business prior to leading our kitchen.
 Chef Terance started his career making gumbo at Commander’s Palace.

 For now, our restaurant is working with local farms and farmers.
-We proudly source from Vital Farms for eggs, Red Bird for chicken, 44 Farms and A Bar N Ranch for our beef.
+We proudly source from Profound Farms for eggs, Red Bird Farms for chicken, 44 Farms and A Bar N Ranch for our beef.
 We have started purchasing and raising our own pigs.
-For produce, we work closely with Restorative Farms in South Dallas for produce.
-The chefs shop for their own ingredients, and they adopt seasonal menu development.
+For produce, we work closely with Restorative Farms in South Dallas for fresh, organic produce.
+The chefs adopt seasonal menu development.
 We are especially proud to announce that we have started piloting commercial composting with Restorative Farms and Joppy Momma’s Farm.
 We will post updates about this process on social media.
 Our team at Beatrice is focused on minimizing waste–reducing, reusing, and recycling where we can–and serving sustainably-sourced proteins and seafoods.
 We are learning ways to measure our carbon footprint and reduce this footprint.
 We are educating our staff and soliciting them for their engagement and ideas on how to conserve, protect, and honor the resources we have: both human and environmental.
 We intend to disclose our efforts after one year of operation and hopefully inspire others to forge new ways to connect with our food, its history, our cultures, and show respect for our environment.

 Moreover, Michelle’s Mammaw, for whom the restaurant is named after, coveted all her ingredients.
 She gardened and grew her own ingredients.
 Beatrice pickled her harvests, and she practiced nose-to-tail eating.
 Michelle’s homesteading grandmother made considerable efforts to minimize waste and practice a life centered on economy of resources.
 Beverage napkins and straws will only be available upon request.
 We opted for an air dryer instead of paper towels in our restroom.
 We are using compostable take-out containers.
 Our menus are cut and re-used as liners for our soups.
 We pickle and jam produce throughout the year, and we ensure that those ingredients are in season.

 Restaurant Beatrice is wholly committed to ensuring that our ambiance is always welcoming.
 Please always treat our staff with dignity.
 Our management team is trained to treat guests and co-workers with the respect each person is afforded.
 All are welcome, and to maintain that mission, harmful and intolerant behaviors cannot be welcomed.

 Due to health code regulations, we cannot allow outside food or drink inside the restaurant or its patio.
 This includes birthday cake.
 With advance notice, our Pastry Chef may be able to accommodate special requests, including custom birthday cakes.
 Please email email@example.com to order.
 Here is a link to custom cake prices.
 We enthusiastically recommend our Celebration Pavlova, and it’s always best to pre-book this when making a reservation.

 We have committed to making our restaurant sustainable.
-We source from local farms, when possible.
-Beverage napkins and straws are only available upon request.
-We do not offer paper towels in the restrooms and opted for an air dryer.
-We chose compostable take out boxes.
 Such measures require the understanding and the generosity of our guests.
 We are deeply grateful to those who oblige us.
 It takes added corrective measures to do what is right.
 As we evolve, our team will look for new practices to support this goal.
 Thank you for taking the time to read our policies.